Legal Values: Law in the Time of Catastrophe

-COVID-19 is the first truly global pandemic of the 21st century.
+COVID-19 was the first truly global pandemic of the 21st century.
 Governments, climate scientists, epidemiologists, and public health researchers have warned that the viral outbreak will affect the world in myriad unforeseen ways and similar outbreaks are likely to recur.
 All the while that we are overwhelmed by this historical malady, we must not forget the increasing frequency and intensity with which Canada and countries around the world have been struck by forest fires, earthquakes, tsunamis, food scarcity, and historic refugee flows out of conflict and disaster-ridden landscapes.
 These events are likely to worsen in the coming decades.

 Climate change and disasters as umbrella categories are fundamentally problems of governance.
 But environmental law courses traditionally struggle to make room for them.
 This course aims to introduce upper year law students to the relationship between law and a range of future-facing global environmental crises that are often overlooked in law school curricula.
 The readings are designed to: (i) bring law students up to date on social science and humanities research surrounding disasters; and (ii) critically examine a variety of international legal regimes that currently attend to specific kinds of disasters such as pandemics and food scarcity.